jhill1971/bac_calculator/README.md

 # Blood Alcohol Content (BAC) Calculator

-This is a simple C program that calculates the Blood Alcohol Content (BAC) based on the number of drinks consumed, body weight, gender, and time elapsed since the last drink.
+This is a simple C program that calculates the Blood Alcohol Content (BAC) based on the number of drinks consumed, body weight, sex, and time elapsed since the last drink.

 ## Overview